(Surgical Skin Planing; Skin Resurfacing)

 How Much Will It Hurt?
 TOP

 Pain and discomfort after the procedure can be managed with medications.

 Healing normally takes 7-10 days.
 A steroid medication may be prescribed to reduce swelling and improve healing.

 Proper care will also help you heal.
 Steps may include:

 At first, the area will bleed.
-Once it heals, the skin should appear smoother and blend into the surrounding skin.
+After it heals, the skin should appear smoother and blend into the surrounding skin.
 Results are long lasting.

 Call Your Doctor TOP

 It is important to monitor your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor:

 If you think you have an emergency, call for emergency medical services right away.

 American Society of Plastic Surgeons